 - You can have meals already made, cooked, and stored in a Mason jar!
 You can bake bread, cake, cookies, casseroles, pudding, and more, in a Mason jar, seal it, and they will last for SEVERAL years!
 That way you don’t have to figure out how to cook up something every day while you’re enduring a crisis.
 Do it in comfort now, so you can live in comfort even in the worst of disasters!

 - Solar ovens are the bomb--not just in an emergency, but every single day the sun shines!
-I LOVE cooking in mine.
-I haven’t found anything that I can’t cook in it that doesn’t turn out wonderful!
+I haven’t found anything that I can’t cook in my solar oven that doesn’t turn out wonderful!
 I’ve essentially tripled the life of the fuel that I have stored, since I won’t need to use any of it on cooking anymore except on cloudy or rainy days!
 Not having to worry or pay for a years supply of fuels such as propane, kerosene, fire wood or isopropyl alcohol, makes the price I would pay for a solar oven well worthwhile.
 So… like any woman, I bought two! :)

 I’ll be writing more about each of these items later, if I haven’t done so already.
 The point is food storage can be GLORIOUSLY DELICIOUS.
 You don’t have to do without and it doesn’t have to be expensive and boring either.
 One dollar a day, per person, will provide you with absolutely comforting and delightful meals regardless of your challenging circumstances.
 Enjoy!